How true is this statement for you: Light touches on the arm and shoulder are how I show interest. Rate from 1 (not at all) to 5 (very true).

 The Art of the Flirt

 Since the dawn of time, human beings have flirted with one another.
-From heartfelt love poems penned by candlelight to sharing a milkshake at the local diner, we’ve found a million different ways to express that which 3 little words alone don’t seem to do justice: I like you.
+Whether it’s a discreet glance, a thoughtful gift, or quality one-on-one time, we’ve found a million different ways to express that which three little words alone just don’t seem to do justice: I like you.

 The Basics